RedIsGaming/notes_wpfw/notes_wpfw/csharp/wpfw_deel1/week1/csharp.md

 //Call this method in public static void Main() {} for it to work.

 ```

+> Het volgende resultaat is: This contravariance returns: h.

 ## Generics and Generic Type Constraints